pmuens/serverless-book/README.md

 ## Terminologies

+### API

+Application programming interface.
+Set of rules on how to interact with a application.

 ### AWS

 Amazon Web Services.
 Amazons business which offers different cloud services (see [Amazon AWS homepage](http://aws.amazon.com)) for more details.

+### CLI

+Command-line interface.
+A way to interact with the computer through e.g. the console.

 ### FaaS

 Function as a service.
 Functions are independently deployed and run on a fully managed cloud system.
 The developer simply uploads the code of the function and the cloud provider takes care of the rest.

+### HTTP

+Hypertext transfer protocol.
+Protocol to transfer hypermedia information.
+Read more on [wikipedia](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) about it.

 ### Resource